Table of Contents

 Oxidative stress is becoming a more relevant topic in today’s day and age, especially for couples struggling with infertility.
-Oxidative stress occurs when there’s an imbalance of free radicals to antioxidants in the body – which can be caused by a variety of lifestyle, diet and environmental factors.
-In particular, this excess of free radicals specifically affects the cell structure and integrity, which can be detrimental for hormones with a weak cell structure of lack of antioxidant protection.
+Oxidative stress occurs when there’s an imbalance of free radicals to antioxidants in the body – which can be caused by a variety of lifestyle, diet, and environmental factors.
+In particular, this excess of free radicals specifically affects the cell structure and integrity, which can be detrimental for hormones with a weak cell structure and lack of antioxidant protection.

 Research also points to the direction that such oxidative stress has damaging effects to female reproductive systems and fertility, however, there seems to be a disparity in the abundance of the available data.
 Current studies conducted on mice have produced conclusions that heightened oxidative stress led to follicle death in the ovaries, which also affected fertility.
 However, since animals have different sensitivities to chemical and physical exposures, further research would be beneficial before extrapolating to humans.

-Often, major changes in one’s lifestyle can reduce their oxidative stress levels – this could mean reducing your exposure to EMFs, reducing your drug usage, or even making diet modifications by reducing your fats intake.
-Furthermore, increasing your antioxidants intake can also help reduce your oxidative stress since this would provide the additional defense your body requires to neutralize the existence of excess free radicals
+Often, major changes in one’s lifestyle can reduce oxidative stress levels.
+A good place to start would be to reduce your exposure to EMFs, reduce your drug usage, or make diet modifications by reducing your intake of fats that are easily oxidized such as polyunsaturated fatty acids (PUFAs).
+Furthermore, increasing your antioxidant intake can also help reduce your oxidative stress since this would provide the additional defense your body requires to neutralize the existence of excess free radicals.